pret/pokeheartgold/docs/Struct_Decompilation.md

 }
 ```

-the multiple ANDs on unk00 with multiple powers of 2 show that it's a bitfield, so we have to update our struct and function:
+The multiple ANDs on unk00 with multiple powers of 2 show that it's a bitfield, so we have to update our struct and function:

 ```diff
 typedef struct Unk_Struct{